Daniel Fuchs: Critique

 Irving Howe wrote of Fuchs for Commentary Magazine in 1948 that "he showed such a rich gift for fictional portraiture of Jewish life in the American city that, given sustained work and growth of mind, he might have written its still-uncreated comedie humaine.
 After reading Fuchs' work one wonders: What was the source of his talent and the cause of his silence, and, perhaps more important, what was the relationship between his talent and his silence?"

 John Updike said, "Nobody else writes like Daniel Fuchs.
 I think of him as a natural—a poet who never had to strain after a poetic effect, a magician who made magic look almost too easy."

 Works

-Books
+Novels

-Fuchs published with the Viking Press via the Maxim Lieber Literary Agency; Elizabeth Nowell (who later became Thomas Wolfe's exclusive agent) handled him.
+Fuchs's early novels were published by the Vanguard Press; he was represented by the Maxim Lieber Literary Agency, and handled by agent Elizabeth Nowell (who later became Thomas Wolfe's exclusive agent).